Divorce and Tax Issues

 Do I have to pay taxes on my property that is divided during the divorce?

 No. If you transfer assets during the divorce you don’t have to pay taxes on the couch, the 401k, or the car.
-However; you will still be under capital gains taxes on the house.
+However; you will still be under capital gains taxes on the house or other property.
 Under the current law, if you’re single you get to exempt $250,000.

 What if I claim the kids as dependents and my ex does too?